TENANCY RIGHTS GUIDE

 Report problems early

 If something breaks or becomes unsafe, report it promptly.
-Waiting too long can make the damage worse โ€” and can affect whether you are held liable.
+Delaying can worsen the issue and affect your liability.

 ๐Ÿค